MengchenLiu/TinyTable/README.md

-# MPCS 52553 - Final Project
+# TinyTable

 **Brief Summary**

 This is a web-based application for reserve restaurants.

 User can login/logout, make/cancel reservations, write/edit reviews, see their upcoming/past reservations,
 view/edit profile and earn points.

 The project also has administrative functions,